kh254/Employee-Management-System/README.md

 # Employee-Management-System

-This is a Java Excersise belong to Kun Huang, a Employee Management System.
+This is a Java Excersise belong to Kun Huang a Employee Management System.

 Note
 You’re more than welcome to fork it, modify it and make it much better ;-)